Osteoporosis Assessment Center

 Patient education is an important function at the OAC.
 Staff regularly provide information to help individuals understand and manage osteoporosis.
 We maintain a collection of current resources and reference materials for patients and the community.
 Our Wellness Program offers classes to increase osteoporosis awareness while incorporating exercise to improve bone density, muscle mass, range of motion, balance and posture.

-DEXA screenings are painless and non-invasive.
+DXA screenings are painless and non-invasive.
 Many patients have even said they find them relaxing.
-While lying still on a padded table, our DEXA technician moves the arm of the equipment to the mid-section of your body.
+While lying still on a padded table, our DXA technician moves the arm of the equipment to the mid-section of your body.
 A computer, which is interfaced with the equipment, prints out a color image of your bone mineral density.

 During the procedure, which takes about 45 minutes, the technician gathers additional information about your current physical condition and lifestyle.
 A full report of test results is sent to your primary care physician in approximately one week.